Here are the answers to many of the most commonly asked questions about Mighty Milers:

 Sessions can be run in various locations including the gym, cafeteria, auditorium, playground, school block, hallways, etc. Many of our most successful sites have been very creative in finding a safe place for their kids to participate.

 The amount of time varies based on the size of your school and the number of additional personnel at the school who are committed to Mighty Milers.
 After the initial set-up, which may take up to a few hours, the Mighty Milers program can take as little as fifteen minutes of administrative work per week.
-This does not include the time spent in actual Mighty Milers sessions with the children which can be as little as fifteen minutes each.
+This does not include the time spent in actual Mighty Milers sessions with the children which can be as little as fifteen minutes per session.

 NYRR does not pay school personnel to implement the program, so you would need to speak to your principal or director about the possibility of getting paid through the school.